 3. Do you have a space for a pool?

 If you have a spacious yard – well, lucky you!
 You can build a swimming pool, spa or a jacuzzi!
 But what about if you have limited space?
 Where will you build that pool?
 It may take some creativity, special design, and compromise to build a pool in a small lot.
 You may opt to have it on your rooftop as well.
 Your pool builders will take care of this concern.
 There is also a do-it-yourself (DIY) pool that you can install in your yard, which is a much cheaper option.
 Removing it is also a lot easier, in case you opt to have it cleared soon for a garden.

 Oh, well!
 This is also one of the concerns that you should really think about.
 Will you be the one to clean all that mess after a swimming party?
 Think about it.
 Draining, chlorine, bromine, pumps, test kits, water bills —the list of chores and expenses is endless!
 Are you up for the time commitment and monthly costs of maintaining your pool?
 Can you afford to hire a monthly pool maintenance service to do the dirty work for you?
 Ask your friend or neighbor who has it and interview them on how much does maintaining a pool costs.
 This will help you decide whether to have it or not.

 5. Is your home your permanent home?

-Consider long term plans before diving into that swimming pool project.
+Consider long-term plans before diving into that swimming pool project.
 You are investing in a very expensive venture.
 Will you be staying in your home permanently to use the pool or will you be transferring to another location?
-Well, we do not know the future but this question will definitely help you decide whether a pool is a right choice for you.
-Should you wish to transfer to another location, you can sell your property and with a pool in it you can sell it higher because of the swimming pool feature.
+Well, we do not know the future but this question will definitely help you decide whether a pool is the right choice for you.
+Should you wish to transfer to another location, you can sell your property and with a pool in it, you can sell it higher because of the swimming pool feature.